ShirleyHan6/NTUOSS-DataOdyssey/README.md

 <!-- blank line -->
 ---
 ### Coding with sklearn <a name="coding2"></a>
-> Reshape the image to be 2-dimension, then run the KMeans algorithm with the number of clusters equal to 20.
+> Reshape the image to be 2-dimension<br>
+>To run the KMeans algorithm, we first create a scikit-learn KMeans object with the number of clusters assigned to 20, which is the number of colors we want for the compressed image.
 >Fit the model to the data, then use the centroids to compress the image
 ![alt text](https://github.com/ShirleyHan6/NTUOSS-DataOdyssey/blob/master/images/code/unsupervised/k_means_cluster.png)
 <!-- blank line -->